modio/modio-docs/public/en-us/features/authentication/custom-sso-web.md

 2. Click 'General Settings' from the menu that slides out.
 3. Click 'Linked Accounts' from the menu on the left-hand side.

-The user will then be shown all first party portals, such as Steam, Xbox Live, etc - as well as any connected identity providers by registered games on mod.io.
+The user will then be shown all first party portals, such as Steam, XBOX Live, etc - as well as any connected identity providers by registered games on mod.io.

 ![Unlink account example](img/web-sso-unlink-account.png)